ashx3s/context-api-tutorial-starter/README.md

 # README

-A simple repo for practicing working with the Context API and Firebase
+A practice repo for working with the Context API

-## Phase 1: Simple Local User Login Context

 - Objective: Practice the fundamentals of the context syntax
 - Tasks: